 I was surprised by how little attention they paid to humans.
-I watched for around an hour, during which Tom, a large male, took the lion’s share of the bananas and the other orangutans were clearly intimidated.
+I watched for about an hour, during which Tom, a large male, took the lion’s share of the bananas, clearly intimidating the other orangutans.
 One cheeky gibbon did sneak onto the platform to pinch a few bananas but scarpered before Tom could react.

-Tanjung Puting is accessed from the town of Kumai, in southwest Kalimantan, where your flight from Indonesia will land.
-You’ll be met here by your guide and driver and taken to the jetty to board your klotok, which heads up the Sekonyer River.
+You reach Tanjung Puting from the town of Kumai in southwest Kalimantan, where your flight will land and your guide and driver will meet you and take you to the jetty to board your klotok.

 Village in Sarawak region of Borneo